akoken/dotfiles/README.md

 ./install.sh all
 ```

-This command runs all of the installation tasks described above, in full, with
+This runs all the installation tasks mentioned above (except for backup, which must be run manually).
-the exception of the `backup` script.
-You must run that one manually.

 ## ZSH Configuration